jupyterhub/jupyterhub/docs/getting-started.md

 however, adding a user to the Hub that doesn't already exist on the system will result in the Hub creating that user via the system `useradd` mechanism.
-This option is typically used on hosted deployments of JupyterHub, to avoid the need to manually create all your users before launching the service.
-It is not recommended when running JupyterHub on 'real' machines with regular users.
+This option is typically used on hosted deployments of JupyterHub (using Docker), to avoid the need to manually create all your users before launching the service.
+It is not recommended when running JupyterHub in situations where JupyterHub users maps directly onto UNIX users.

 ## Configuring single-user servers

-Since the single-user server is an instance of `ipython notebook`, an entire separate multi-process application, there is are many aspect of that server can configure, and a lot of ways to express that configuration.
+Since the single-user server is an instance of `ipython notebook`, an entire separate multi-process application, there are many aspect of that server can configure, and a lot of ways to express that configuration.

 At the JupyterHub level, you can set some values on the Spawner.
 The simplest of these is `Spawner.notebook_dir`, which lets you set the root directory for a user's server.
-This root notebook directory is the highest level directory users will be able to access in the notebook dashbard.
-In this example the root notebook directory is set to `~/notebooks`, where `~` is expanded to the user's home directory.
+This root notebook directory is the highest level directory users will be able to access in the notebook dashboard.
+In this example, the root notebook directory is set to `~/notebooks`, where `~` is expanded to the user's home directory.

 ```python